mbianchidev/clickhouse-demo/README.md

 This example doesn't use any service or load balancer to enable external connections nor permanent storage, so remember that your data will be lost when the pod is deleted.

 The operator used in the example is from [Altinity](https://github.com/Altinity/clickhouse-operator)

+You can find many more examples in [this repo](https://github.com/Altinity/clickhouse-operator/tree/master/docs) by Altinity.

 ### Cleaning up